City problem · Vienna

 Stage one: address the five administrative cues.
 Restructure past-performance documentation in US federal format, with named federal customer references, project value, period of performance, and contracting officer details.
 Confirm SAM.gov registration with the right NAICS codes.
 Address Buy American Act or Trade Agreements Act framing explicitly.
 Identify a US-named contracting officer-of-record.
 The administrative gate clears.

 Stage two: build the US partner architecture.
-Where direct prime status is not yet realistic on the solicitation, structure a US-prime subcontract arrangement that allows the firm to build US federal past-performance over two to three procurements.
+Where direct prime status is not yet realistic on the solicitation, structure a US-prime subcontract arrangement that allows GMA to build US federal past-performance over two to three procurements.
 Where direct prime is feasible, build the US-named team, US-side facility presence, and US-side contracting officer-of-record into the response.

 Stage three: rebuild the response template.
-The next response opens with the five cues in the order the contracting officer reads them.
+The next response opens with the five cues in the order the contracting officer judges them.
 Technical content moves to where the scoring rubric places it.
 The Vienna firm's substantive product capability is presented inside the US federal scoring frame, not against it.

 Before rebuild (European-format response)After rebuild (US federal scoring architecture)